-Peleteiro of Spain competes for winning the gold medal during the Women's Triple Jump Final on the day three of the 14th IAAF World Junior Championships in Barcelona 2012 (Getty Images) © Copyright
+Ana Peleteiro of Spain in the women's triple jump at the 2012 IAAF World Junior Championships in Barcelona (Getty Images) © Copyright

 Click here for event by event reports of all finals

 The contest seemed to be cut and dry after Peleteiro set 2012 World leading performances with her second attempt of 13.96m and in the following round another huge PB of 14.17m after having first improved it in the first with a clearance of 13.64m.